tschmutzer/kmasker/README.md

 Two kinds of histograms can be constructed ('hist' and 'histm').

-Kmasker --explore --hist --occ species_A.occ species_B.occ
+Kmasker --explore --hist --occ species_A.occ --list selection.ids

-Kmasker --explore --histm --occ species_A.occ species_B.occ
+Kmasker --explore --histm --occ species_A.occ --list selection.ids

 The first type ('hist') will construct histograms showing raw k-mer frequencies and calculated means etc. per sequence.
 The second type ('histm') will construct histograms using mean values calculated in a sliding window approach.
 Furthermore, these plots use log scales for improved visability.
 If large dataset with millions of contigs are analyzed its recommended to use both methods with the '--list' parameter that is providing as subset of selected sequence identifiers.
 This will avoid long computing times.

 HEXPLOT